-- 1. In Capture One, open and select the photos you want to merge to HDR. - From the Image menu, select Image Edit With > ON1 Merge with HDR 2022. - Choose the file characteristics you wish to use in HDR-File Type, Bit Depth, ICC Profile, and Resolution and click the Edit Variants button to launch ON1 HDR.
+- 1. In Capture One, open and select the photos you want to merge to HDR. - From the Image menu, select Image Edit With > ON1 Merge with HDR 2023. - Choose the file characteristics you wish to use in HDR-File Type, Bit Depth, ICC Profile, and Resolution and click the Edit Variants button to launch ON1 HDR. - 4.
+When you're finished editing your photo, click the Done button in HDR.
+Your merged photo will be saved according to the file format settings found in the Files window of HDR's Preferences window (see page 128).